Haritha8/pokemon-type-effectiveness-console/README.md

 - Retrieve and display type effectiveness information for a given Pokémon.
 - Handles and displays error messages for invalid inputs or connectivity issues.
-- User-friendly console prompts to ensure valid inputs.chips.
+- User-friendly console prompts to ensure valid inputs.
-- **Copy URL to Clipboard**: Click a button to copy a GIF URL for easy sharing.
-- **Responsive Design**: Suitable for both desktop and mobile use.

 ## Prerequisites